History of baseball outside the United States: Dominican Republic

-Professional baseball resumed in 1951 as a winter league of the U.S. Major Leagues, with the old alignment still in place.
-In 1955, construction was completed on Santo Domingo's Estadio Quisqueya, shared home to rivals Tigres del Licey and Leones del Escogido.
-This alignment has largely remained intact, although an expansion team in San Francisco de Macorís was founded in 1996.
-Licey and Aguilas have been the most successful teams in the Dominican Winter League, and the Caribbean, Licey with 22 National Championships, and Águilas with 21.
-Their fierce rivalry reflects the competition between the countries two main cities, the capital of Santo Domingo and Santiago, the largest city and unofficial capital of the northern part of the country.
-Leones del Escogido have won sixteen titles and are reigning Dominican Republic champions in the 2015–2016 season.
-Definitely to say, that the Dominican Winter League is the most respected baseball league in the Caribbean.
-The Dominican Republic in the 2020 Caribbean tournament, won their 20th Caribbean Title, more than any other country in the world, this title was won by La Romana team, Toros Del Este against the team representing Puerto Rico, Cangrejeros de Santurce.
+Professional baseball in the Dominican Republic resumed in 1951 as a winter league affiliated with the American Major League Baseball, maintaining its original team alignment.
+In 1955, construction was completed on Estadio Quisqueya, which became the shared home stadium for rivals Tigres del Licey and Leones del Escogido.
+This league structure remained largely unchanged until 1996, when an expansion team was founded in San Francisco de Macorís.

+Licey and Águilas Cibaeñas are the most successful franchises in the Dominican Winter League, and the Caribbean series.
+Licey holds a league-record 24 national championships, while Águilas has won 22.
+Their rivalry reflects the competition between the country's two largest urban cities, the capital city of Santo Domingo and Santiago, the major city of the northern Cibao region.
+Leones del Escogido hold a significant title history, having won their eighteenth championship in the 2025–2026 season.
+The Dominican Winter League is widely regarded as one of the premier winter baseball leagues in the Caribbean.
+At the 2025 Caribbean Series, the Dominican Republic secured its 23th tournament title, the most of any participating nation, when Leones del Escogido defeated Mexico's Charros de Jalisco.

 On an international level, the Dominican Republic is currently the world's largest exporter of baseball players.
 In every season since 1999, Dominicans have comprised at least 9% of active MLB rosters, more than any other nationality except Americans.
 More recently, many Dominicans have also begun to play in the Nippon Professional Baseball leagues in Japan and the Mexican League, the largest summer leagues outside of the United States and Canada.

 Nevertheless, the success of the Dominican Republic national baseball team has never matched the promise held by the island country's production of baseball talent.
-In 2013 they made up for the 2009 loss by eliminating the Netherlands at the semifinals and becoming the first undefeated champion of the event with a score of 8–0 in the world Baseball Classic tournament of 2013, defeating their baseball rivals, the Puerto Rican national Baseball team.
+During the 2013 World Baseball Classic, the Dominican Republic national team defeated the Netherlands in the semifinals, avenging a loss to the same team in the 2009 tournament.
+The Dominican Republic subsequently defeated Puerto Rico in the final to win the championship.
+Finishing the tournament with an 8–0 record, they became the first undefeated champion in the event's history, a feat later matched by Japan in 2023.In the subsequent tournaments, the Dominican Republic experienced varying levels of competitive success.
+As the defending champions in 2017, the team advanced to the second round before being eliminated following losses to Puerto Rico and the United States.
+In the 2023 tournament, they faced an early exit, failing to advance past the opening pool stage after losses to Venezuela and Puerto Rico.
+However, the program saw a resurgence in the 2026 World Baseball Classic; the Dominican team progressed to the semifinals, securing a third-place finish after a narrow semifinal defeat against the United States.